List of Kerala Blasters FC seasons: Seasons

 The Blasters started to play in the Indian Super League from its inception in 2014.
 They were one of the eight founding teams of the league.
-From 2017-18 season onwards, two more teams were added into the league.
+From 2017–18 season onwards, two more teams were added into the league.
 The Super Cup did not exist for the first three seasons until it was introduced in 2017.
 In 2020, one more club joined the league.

 In August 2021, the Blasters announced their participation in Durand Cup, which is the oldest existing football tournament in Asia and 3rd oldest existing professional club football tournament in the world.

-Correct as the end of the 2021–22 season.
+Correct as of the end of the 2024–25 season.